Frequently Asked Questions

 What is the process for becoming a new patient?

-Prospective patients should read this Frequently Asked Questions (FAQ) Guide FIRST!
+Prospective patients should read this Frequently Asked Questions (FAQ) Guide FIRST and review our Clinic Policies

-Someone from our office will call if we will be able to take you as a new patient, and you may schedule your first appointment at that time.
+When we have an opening for a new patient appointment, someone from our office will call to let you know, and you may schedule your first appointment at that time.

-Why do you request an application from new patients?
+Why do you need an application from new patients?

-We are a small clinic and our schedule determines if and how many new patients we can accept any given time.
-Your application will assist us in scheduling patients, especially those with urgent medical needs.
+We are a small clinic with only one provider, and his schedule determines if and how many new patients we can accept any given time.
+Your application will assist us in scheduling your first appointment and will be kept on file until you can be scheduled.

 When will I get an appointment?